U.S. Department of Transportation

 The FHWA's Roadway Departure Safety Program provides important information for transportation practitioners, decision makers, and others to assist them in preventing and reducing the severity of roadway departure crashes.

 Roadway departure crashes are frequently severe and account for the majority of highway fatalities.
-In 2011, there were 15,307 fatal roadway departure crashes resulting in 16,948 fatalities, which was 51 percent of the fatal crashes in the United States.
-A roadway departure crash is defined as a non-intersection crash which occurs after a vehicle crosses an edge line or a center line, or otherwise leaves the traveled way.
-FHWA uses the the National Highway Traffic Safety Administration (NHTSA) Fatal Analysis Reporting System (FARS) to compute statistics on roadway departure crashes. http://www.nhtsa.gov/FARS.
+In 2014, there were 17,791 fatalities as a result of roadway departure crashes, which was 54 percent of the traffic fatalities in the United States.
+A roadway departure crash is defined as a crash which occurs after a vehicle crosses an edge line or a center line, or otherwise leaves the traveled way.
+FHWA uses the the National Highway Traffic Safety Administration (NHTSA) Fatal Analysis Reporting System (FARS) to compute statistics on roadway departure crashes.